tsurumeso/chainer-grad-cam/README.md

 Chainer implementation of Grad-CAM [1].
 Grad-CAM can localize and highlight important region in the image for predicting the concept without changing the model architecture.
-You can choose AlexNet, VGGNet or ResNet as the model to generate CAM images.
+Currently, this implementation supports AlexNet, VGGNet or ResNet to generate CAM images.

 ## Summary